Ash dieback disease

 Symptoms of the disease are usually first apparent in the crown of the tree, with leaves turning black and falling in late summer rather than autumn, there can also be visible lesions above and below the point where the branches join the trunk of the tree.

-Ash dieback is a serious issue for councils and landowners across the UK; it is estimated 90% of ash trees could die from this disease with currently no known treatment.
+Ash dieback is a serious issue for councils and landowners across the UK; it is estimated 90% of ash trees could die of this disease with currently no known treatment.

 What are we doing?